Proncipal module aims are:

 - to provide students with the opportunity to develop a thorough understanding of international trade theory, business behaviour, and trade policy.

-With the increase in International Trade, companies are having to consider wider and potentially more complicated issues in order to compete in the Global market.
-This module will enable candidates to understand how changes in the global environment affect international businesses.
-It will also cover key areas of business in an international context including legal constraints and opportunities, marketing and sales, finance and operations, giving candidates the opportunity to consider these issues in some detail through a case study exercise.
+- It will cover key areas of business in an international context including legal constraints and opportunities, marketing and sales, finance and operations, giving candidates the opportunity to consider these issues in some detail.

-On completion successful participants will be able to:
+Upon successful completion participats will be able to:

-- Identify the main strategic decisions to be taken when establishing international trading solutions.
+- Critically explore the main strategic decisions to be taken when establishing international trading solutions.

-- Evaluate the impact of global changes as they affect trade.
+- Demonstrate knowledge of the impact of global changes as they affect trade.

-- Apply key international trade principles in order to design appropriate trading solutions in different international contexts.
+- Empirically evaluate international trade principles in order to design appropriate trading solutions in different international contexts.

 - Evaluate and integrate principles for trading internationally in the areas of:-

-- Global context -the international environment for trade.
+- To set the global context in terms of the international environment for trade.